ryansobol/frozen/README.md

 ##### `model.validate()`

-Create a new model with forced validations of both `null` and `undefined` attributes.
+Return a new model with forced validations of both `null` and `undefined` attributes.
+Because model errors are immutable, the original model is unchanged.

 ```coffee
 class User extends Frozen.Model